Thank you for sending your enquiry! One of our team members will contact you shortly.

 1. Concepts and Scope of Static Code Analysis

-- Definitions: static analysis, SAST, rule categories, and severity levels
+- Definitions: static analysis, Static Application Security Testing (SAST), rule categories, and severity levels

-- Scope of static analysis in secure software development lifecycle (SDLC) and risk management for government
+- Scope of static analysis in the secure Software Development Life Cycle (SDLC) and risk management for government

 2. SonarQube Overview: Features and Architecture

-- Core services, database components, and scanner functionalities
+- Core services, database architecture, and scanner components

-- Security-related features: identifying vulnerabilities, SAST rules, and Common Weakness Enumeration (CWE) mapping
+- Security-related features: identification of vulnerabilities, SAST rules, and Common Weakness Enumeration (CWE) mapping

 3. Navigation and Use of the SonarQube Server UI